 The reality is we’re all impacted in some way by COVID.
 There’s a sense of loss.
 For some people, they feel guilty they can’t travel, for example, and that’s okay because it’s real.
-It’s their grief because they have a trip planned and now it’s cancelled.
+It’s their grief because they have a trip planned and now it’s canceled.
 To feel guilty about it is natural, but the reality is, we’ve all been impacted.

 I think it’s important to understand, acknowledge and give ourselves permission to allow ourselves to feel the pain; we’ve all suffered some level of pain.
 The anxiety around COVID is that no one knows what the future is going to be like.
 There’s so much uncertainty.
 There’s so much loss of control.
-There’s loss of freedom.
+There’s a loss of freedom.

 We realize that the anxiety we’re feeling is future-based, but sometimes we can replace it with what we could look forward to.
 Henry Cloud talks a lot about good pain and bad pain.
 Often, good pain is what we have to experience before we can have that pleasure.

 If you’re feeling that real pain of isolation and not being able to be with family and you’re feeling anxious, what can you look forward to?
 What’s the pleasure that you can look forward to that comes after the pain?

 Right now, as a world, we’re coming together and the pain we’re feeling is hopefully good for the bigger picture to actually eradicate this pandemic.
 One thing we just have to be aware of is that we’ve got a pandemic contagion, but we don’t want fear that can then compromise our immune system.